dthain/compilerbook-examples/README.md

 This repository contains example code and test cases for the CSE 40243 compilers course at the University of Notre Dame.

-- calculator contains a small example of using bison and flex together to parse and evaluate simple arithmetic expressions.
+- calc1 contains a small example of using bison and flex together to parse and evaluate simple arithmetic expressions, by computing results as they are parsed.

-This code would be a good place to start as you design your compiler for CMinor.
+- calc2 contains a more complex example of using bison and flex to parse arithmetic expressions and convert them into a simple abstract syntax tree of expressions.
+This would be a good place to start as you design your compiler.